 DO NOT attempt to fill out these forms online, they MUST be DOWNLOADED to your computer FIRST.
-After downloading and saved, open the form to fill out.
+After downloading and being "saved", open the form to fill it out.

 - Download the form as needed.

 - Using the downloaded, fillable PDF form, fill in all the information you have available, except for the “OCA BWC USE ONLY” box in the lower left-hand corner of the form.
-The signature can be computer generated.
+Your "signature" is computer generated.

 This form is available for download for Defense Attorneys:

-This form is available for download for Pro Se cases:
+This form is available for download for Pro Se (Self-Representation) cases:

 901 Church Street